Conformal mapping based Physics-informed neural networks for designing neutral inclusions: Inverse problem of neutral inclusions with imperfect conditions

 where $H$ is an applied background potential and $\partial u/\partial\nu$ denotes the normal derivative $\partial u /\partial\nu = \langle\nabla u, N\rangle$ with the unit exterior normal vector $N$ to $\partial \Omega$.

-{ Here, we define neutral inclusion to provide a clearer explanation. \begin{definition} We define $\Omega$ as a neutral inclusion for the imperfect interface problem \eqref{eq:main} if $(u-H)(x)=0$ for all $x$ in the exterior region $\mathbb{R}^2\setminus\overline{\Omega}$ where $H(x)$ is any arbitrary linear fields, i.e., $H(x) = ax_1+bx_2 $ for any $a, b\in\mathbb{R}$. \end{definition} We explore the development of neural networks to find a specific interface function $p$ that makes $\Omega$ a neutral inclusion, given the inclusion $\Omega$ along with the conductivities $\sigma_c$ and $\sigma_m$, while simultaneously providing the forward solution $u$. }
+Here, we define neutral inclusion to provide a clearer explanation. \begin{definition} We define $\Omega$ as a neutral inclusion for the imperfect interface problem \Cref{eq:main} if $(u-H)(x)=0$ for all $x$ in the exterior region $\mathbb{R}^2\setminus\overline{\Omega}$ where $H(x)$ is any arbitrary linear fields, i.e., $H(x) = ax_1+bx_2 $ for any $a, b\in\mathbb{R}$. \end{definition} We develop a neural network framework to identify an interface function $p$ that makes the inclusion $\Omega$ a neutral inclusion, given the geometry of $\Omega$ and the conductivities $\sigma_c$ and $\sigma_m$, while also computing the corresponding forward solution $u$.